DutchDevOfficial/MXC_Handbook/handbook/MDFiles/Handbook/handbook.md

 # MXC Overview

 Hello there!
 Welcome to an MXC Overview in the MXC Handbook.
-This guide will take you through the steps, questions and answers you need to get started!
+This guide will provide an overview of MXC and also take you through most of the steps, questions and answers you need to get started.

 Are you brand new to MXC and/or cryptocurrency?
 Consider checking out the [MXC FAQ](MDFiles/Handbook/M2_FAQ.md) first.
 Do you have specific questions?
 Try the Search bar available on this page/menu to search a term in the whole MXC Handbook.

 ## What is MXC?
 **MXC** stands for *Machine eXchange Coin* and is a cryptocurrency token (an [ERC20](https://www.investopedia.com/tech/why-crypto-users-need-know-about-erc20-token-standard/)  **utility token** to be exact).
-It is used for IoT (*Internet of Things*) device transactions conducted through [LPWAN](https://en.wikipedia.org/wiki/LPWAN) data networks that use MXC.
+It is used for IoT (*Internet of Things*) device transactions conducted through [LPWAN](https://en.wikipedia.org/wiki/LPWAN) data networks.
 MXC adds value to LPWAN (also sometimes referred to as *LoRaWAN*) networks by giving the IoT and MXC communities a chance to share in IoT profits through mining, staking and IoT data-handling.

-This introductory video explains it well:
+This introductory video from the MXC Foundation explains it well:

 <iframe height="350" src="https://www.youtube.com/embed/7TYA6awG0j4" title="MXC coin explained" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>